← Back to Automation Failure Modes

 When an automation lacks a defined owner, it enters one of four "Failure States" that create compounding technical debt:

-When an unowned automation breaks, it triggers a "Fire Drill."
-Because there is no documentation and no steward, a senior engineer must spend hours (or days) reverse-engineering the logic just to figure out what it was supposed to do.
-This "Mystery Tax" is a massive drain on technical productivity.
+- Maintenance Debt (The Mystery Tax): When an unowned automation breaks, senior engineers must spend days reverse-engineering the logic just to figure out what it was supposed to do.
+This is a massive drain on productivity.

 System Design Principles: The Ownership Protocol